 Kasey was stitched up and moved to her bed and wheeled into recovery, our son stayed in theatre.
 I stayed with him and watched this absolutely incredible thing called 'life' start right in front of my eyes.
 That was our son, this is our creation right here in front of me.
 It took the NICU team 46 minutes to decide that CPAP wasn't going to be sustainable due to him tiring.
 So they intubated him in theatre.
 Intubate means to put a breathing tube down the throat and into the lungs and a machine will to the ventilating (breathing) for him.

 After an hour of life, he was stable to move.
-They put him in this transported cot with so many monitors hanging off it, it was crazy.
+They put him in this transporter cot with so many monitors hanging off it, it was crazy.
 I stopped by recovery to see Kasey and tell her what was happening.
 They wheeled our son to recovery so Kasey could see him again before we went to the NICU, after all she's only seen him for one second!
 After a quick look, we were off.
 Walking down the passageways and up a lift, back to level 5 and over a bridge that joins the Monash Adult and Children's Hospitals.
 I remember a nurse who was walking with me, carry this yellow specimen bag.
 I asked what was in that, she replied its Kasey's Placenta.
 It was going to be sent to pathology for testing to try and learn why this happened.
 I thought it was so strange to be walking around with someones placenta.

 We make it to the Monash Newborn and walk into the NICU.
-That experience of walking into a place that you know has really sick babies within is overwhelming to say the least.
+That experience of walking into a place that you know has really sick babies is overwhelming to say the least.
 There were a lot of staff standing around this particular room - there are 2 wings, there's a Special Care and a NICU split in half, identically like wings on a butterfly.
 The NICU has 2-berth side rooms and at the back is a 4-berth room.
 That's where the sickest babies go and naturally, our son is wheeled straight into it.
 As we walk in, I see 4 distinct areas for cribs and I see about 10-12 staff, all in gowns and some have these steel procedure trolleys with equipment and medical stuff.

 As they wheeled him next to his crib, I see about 4 or 5 of these procedure trolleys all in a queue to his crib.
 The team said to me they're going to move him into his crib and start working on him, they offered me a seat but I couldn't see much so standing I did.
 It was a standing room anyway by the looks of it.
 They moved him into his crib, changed over the breathing machine and started working on him.
 By the time they weighed him, they had so many deductions he would've weighed almost nothing.. the number came in..
-374 grams, is his official birth weight.
-His length was 28cm and his head circumfrence is 20cm.
+374 grams is his official birth weight.
+His length is 28cm and his head circumfrence is 20cm.
 Next time you visit the supermarket, pick up 2 blocks of chocolate and that's about it.

 All the equipment such as the breathing tubes all have a measured weight and they deduct them from the total weight of a baby, leaving a net-weight which is the baby weight.